-For a mistake to amount to negligence you must have (1) made a mistake, (2) breached your duty to the client, and (3) the client must be able to show that if it weren’t for your mistake, they would not have suffered the loss.
+Simply put, for a mistake to amount to negligence you must have (1) made a mistake, (2) breached your duty to the client, and (3) the client must be able to show that if it weren’t for your mistake, they would not have suffered the harm or loss at hand.

 If a client’s claim against you succeeds, you will have to pay damages that puts the client in the position they would have been in had the negligence not taken place.